The History Engine Teacher’s Guide

 Research Project Ideas.
 As you determine the parameters of the research project, make sure you take into account the strengths of the database.
 It is particularly easy for users to investigate changes over time or over geographical space.

 - Allow students to pick a tag to make an argument about change over time and space in a research paper format.
 For instance, students might investigate how women’s roles in the workplace changed from before the Civil War and after or alternately how women’s roles looked in antebellum Tennessee as compared with antebellum Georgia.

 - Instead of using tags to generate a topic, have students investigate a current scholarly debate using the database as a resource.
 For instance, according to the database, what caused the Civil War?
 Alternatively, ask students how the History Engine episodes reinforce or contradict a textbook they read in your course.

 - Another research paper possibility is to further investigate a character from the database.
 If a particular historical person captures a student’s attention have him/her follow up on that character or investigate that character’s past.
 For instance, a student may encounter an episode about Nat Turner and become intrigued.
 Have him/her research who Turner was and his role in African American history.

 Collaboration across institutions.
-While planning your syllabus, consider talking with fellow instructors using the HE in their classrooms to create a final project across your institutions.
-See "Planning Your Syllabus" for more suggestions for how to structure such an assignment.
+While planning your syllabus, consider talking with fellow instructors using the History Engine in their classrooms to create a final project across your institutions.
+See “Planning Your Syllabus” for more suggestions for how to structure such an assignment.